jainvishal520/staticblogSite/readme.md

-github {{<gest spf13 7897877898>}} u will get it looking at url you can even edit theme. goto theme your theme find css and js file and edit accordingly
+github {{<gest spf13 7897877898>}} u will get it looking at url you can even edit theme. goto theme your theme find css and js file and edit accordingly but u need to copy the whole static folder inside you theme and paste it in the directory which contains content and theme directories

 delete public directory it might interfere with your changes